bmeurant/technical-docs/software-architecture/system-design-patterns/publish-subscribe.md

 *   **[[microservices|Microservices]]:** This pattern is a primary enabler of asynchronous communication between microservices, promoting loose coupling and resilience.
 Services can communicate without direct knowledge of each other's location or status.
 *   **[[pipe-filters|Pipe and Filters]]:** In distributed data processing pipelines, Pub/Sub topics or streams often act as the "pipes," broadcasting data from one processing stage (a "filter") to one or more subsequent stages.
 *   **[[cqrs|CQRS (Command and Query Responsibility Segregation)]]:** Pub/Sub is commonly used to keep the read and write sides of a [[cqrs|CQRS]] system synchronized.
 After a **Command** modifies data on the write side, an event is published.
 The **Query** side subscribes to this event to update its own read-optimized data store.
+*   **[[real-time-communication|Real-Time Communication]]:** The Pub/Sub model is the architectural backbone for many real-time systems.
+A central broker can ingest a high volume of events and use [[real-time-communication]] patterns like WebSockets or SSE to push those events to thousands of connected clients.

 ---